luvittor/Bootcamp-Rocketseat-NLW3-Happy/nlw#3.markdown

 		# yarn add multer
 		# yarn add @types/multer -D

+		# TODO in the end this is not working properly

 	** Views

-		ignoring this step: no notes taken
+		# TODO ignoring this step: no notes taken

 	**Handling Errors